PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Pipeboxes.md

 The `HandlerConfig` provides the implementation of `<TConfig>`, which is the handler configuration.

-## Built-in Handlers

-This implementation provides a set of built-in handlers, that are usefull for the most common scenarios.

-#### DefaultHandler

-The `DefaultHandler<T>` provides a default implementation of `IPipelineHandler<TContext, HandlerConfig>` with useful features for debugging and prototyping.

-See the [IPipelineHandler<TContext, TConfig>][REF_PHPA] for more information about the interface members.

-#### HttpHandler
-The `HttpHandler<T>` it's an abstract class to help the implementation of an handler to perform http requests.

 ## Custom Handlers

 You can  build your own handlers to run a pipeline with the business logic of your solution.
-The following is an example of a custom handler which applies an upper/lower case of the context string depending on the action specified in the configuration string:
+The following is an example of a custom handler which applies an upper/lower case on the context string depending on the action specified in the configuration string:

 ```csharp
 using System;